Faculty Spotlight | Mary Beverly Gallagher

 “Something that makes me happy and proud is when I talk to friends or family members who have been hospitalized and can tell me what great, compassionate care they received from our graduates.
 My sister was recently in the hospital with COVID and had to call to tell me that she’d had two of my former students as her nurses and that they were wonderful!”

 In addition to teaching, Gallagher supports her students in other ways.
 As the chair of the Student Affairs Committee within the nursing department, she works with other committee members to address important areas within the nursing program, including nursing scholarship selection and nursing pinning ceremonies.
 She helped to establish a chapter of the national nursing honor society of Alpha Delta Nu at Harford Community College and serves as a faculty advisor.
-The creation of the chapter at HCC offers the opportunity for nursing students to take part in leadership activities, including peer tutoring and community outreach.
+The creation of the chapter at Harford offers the opportunity for nursing students to take part in leadership activities, including peer tutoring and community outreach.

-Mary Beverly serves on multiple HCC committees, including the Safe Zone Committee, demonstrating her support of inclusion for students at the College.
+Mary Beverly serves on multiple Harford committees, including the Safe Zone Committee, demonstrating her support of inclusion for students at the College.
 In addition, she serves on the Academic Appeals Committee and the Steering Committee for Middle States Reaccreditation, serving as co-chair for Standard 3.
 She also served on the Strategic Planning Committee.

 Gallagher has mentored multiple faculty who were not only new to the College and division but new to nursing education.
 This endeavor requires developing a strong relationship with new faculty, meeting regularly and being accessible for troubleshooting instructional and student issues.
 She is very approachable and welcoming to new faculty, helping them grow in their educational role while providing support and guidance.